top of page

 • What are some of your favorite things about your favorite teachers?

 Once the students have had a chance to consider the writing prompts ask the students to write independently about what goodness they have Noticed about the teachers in their lives.
+If time allows share thoughts as a class.

 Please share the following concepts as a part of this lesson: Teachers care so much about their students (you may want to share from your own perspective here).